 Bits Description Туре Reset 31:0 Divider result quotient The result of DIVIDEND / DIVISOR (division).
 Contents undefined while CSR_READY is low.
 For signed calculations, QUOTIENT is negative when the signs of DIVIDEND and DIVISOR differ.
 This register can be written to directly, for context save/restore purposes.
 This halts any in-progress calculation and sets the CSR_READY and CSR_DIRTY flags.
-Reading from QUOTIENT clears the CSR_DIRTY flag, so should read results in the order RW 0x00000000 the order REMAINDER, QUOTIENT if CSR_DIRTY is used.
+Reading from QUOTIENT clears the CSR_DIRTY flag, so should read results in RW 0x00000000 Reading from QUOTIENT clears the CSR_DIRTY flag, so should read results in the order REMAINDER, QUOTIENT if CSR_DIRTY is used.